ktoso/rx-wiki/Implementing-Your-Own-Operators.md

 # Implementing Your Operator

-Define your operator as a public class, like so:
+Define your operator as a public class that implements the [`Operator`](http://netflix.github.io/RxJava/javadoc/rx/Observable.Operator.html) interface, like so:
 ```java
 public class myOperator<T> implements Operator<T> {
   public myOperator( /* any necessary params here */ ) {